"She lives the poetry she cannot write" – Wilde

 Did I want the mooring?
 Reader, I would have married him.
 Instead I sent him a cheque for £400 and started looking at maps.

 Now, there are two ways from Honeystreet in Wiltshire to Stone in Staffordshire.
 The first is to come back north the way that I headed south – via the K&A, the Thames, the Oxford Canal, the Coventry Canal and so forth.
-It meant retracing my steps.
+It meant retracing my steps and taking a month to make the journey.
 The other, of course, is to go to sea on the second-highest tidal range in the world, risking my home and everything in it.
+It takes nine days.

 Well, it’s a no-brainer isn’t it?

-So, we will go up the Severn estuary – me and my dauntless friend Suzanne, with her boat Electra, who is up for the adventure with much less reason to do it and with only six months’ boating experience behind her, and whose company in recent weeks has been such a joy.
-We will spend a night under the stars in Bristol, moored outside the Arnolfini Centre amongst party-goers and sailors – then travel under Brunel’s great suspension bridge and dauntlessly bob across the mouth of the Avon to Portishead.
+So, we will go up the Severn estuary – me and my dauntless friend Suzanne, with her boat Electra, who is up for the adventure with much less reason to do it and with only six months’ boating experience behind her.
+Her company in recent weeks has been such a joy.
+We will spend a night under the stars in Bristol, moored outside the Arnolfini Centre amongst party-goers and sailors – then travel under Brunel’s great suspension bridge and in the first instance, travel the wrong way – dauntlessly bobbing across the mouth of the Avon to spend the night at Portishead.
 And there we will wait for a tide, to push us like a croupier’s rake up the Severn estuary into Sharpness, the port for Gloucester and the inland waterways.

 Well, this is all very heroic.
 It’s about going forward, and exploring new water, and I am Woman Hear Me Roar.
 Marvellous.
 Suzanne and her crew member Dru are award-winningly remarkable women, and Electra is a sturdy little soul with an engine much smaller than Tinker’s, but just as brave.
 Sing HO for the jolly boatpersons.